 When the candidate's Thesis Director has approved the thesis, the candidate is responsible for distributing a copy of the thesis to each member of the Thesis Committee.
-In addition, the candidate shall submit to the TST DMin Office four (4) additional unbound copies of the thesis, contained in expansion folders with the candidate's name on the outside to be distributed to the rest of the examining committee.
+In addition, the candidate shall submit to the TST D.Min Office four (4) additional unbound copies of the thesis, contained in expansion folders with the candidate's name on the outside to be distributed to the rest of the examining committee.
 It will be assumed that the members of the candidate's Thesis Committee already have the final draft.
-Only the DMin Office has the authority to distribute copies of the thesis to the examiners appointed by the Advanced Degree Council.
+Only the D.Min Office has the authority to distribute copies of the thesis to the examiners appointed by the Advanced Degree Council.

-5.11 Due Dates for Submission of Suggested Readers and Thesis Copies
+5.12 Due Dates for Submission of Suggested Readers and Thesis Copies

-The DMin Office needs a good deal of lead-time to complete the above process in order to carry out its responsibilities.
+The D.Min Office needs a good deal of lead-time to complete the above process in order to carry out its responsibilities.
 Thus, the form with the names of the suggested examiners must be filled out completely and received two months before the submission of the thesis.

-5.11.1 For a Spring Convocation
+5.12.1 For a Spring Convocation

-By December 1, the Request for a Doctor of Ministry Thesis Examining Committee form with names of suggested examiners must be submitted and by February 1, three copies of the thesis and with a letter indicating approval by the Thesis Director must be submitted.
-The DMin Office assumes that the Thesis Director has his/her own copy of the thesis.
+By December 1, the Request for a Doctor of Ministry Thesis Examining Committee form with names of suggested examiners must be submitted and by January 6th, five unbound copies of the thesis and with a letter indicating approval by the Thesis Director must be submitted.
+The D.Min Office assumes that the Thesis Director has his/her own copy of the thesis.

-5.11.2 For a Fall Convocation
+5.12.2 For a Fall Convocation

 By February 1, the Request for a Doctor of Ministry Thesis Examination Board form with names of suggested examiners must be submitted.
-By April 1, three copies of the thesis and with a letter indicating approval by the Thesis Committee must be submitted.
-The DMin Office assumes that the Thesis Director and the other members of the thesis committee have their own copy of the thesis.
+By May 1, five unbound copies of the thesis and with a letter indicating approval by the Thesis Committee must be submitted.
+The D.Min Office assumes that the Thesis Director and the other members of the thesis committee have their own copy of the thesis.